 Teacher Training Evaluation: Participating teachers are asked to evaluate the teacher training workshop on-site at the conclusion of the session, using an evaluation instrument developed by Sangamon Auditorium project staff.

 Class Acts Performance Evaluation: Teachers are asked to complete a brief evaluation covering the pre-show classroom visit, the Teacher Guide, and the live performance.
-In previous years this evaluation form was distributed to teachers when they arrived for the performance, but now it is distributed and collected by the Head Start Education Coordinator, and we have a response rate.
+In previous years this evaluation form was distributed to teachers when they arrived for the performance, but now it is distributed and collected by the Head Start Education Coordinator, resulting in an improved response rate.
 Criteria for evaluation include the experience’s perceived contribution to school readiness as well as age appropriateness, anticipated student interest, and practicality.

-Family Night Evaluation: Parents and caregivers are asked to evaluate the Family Night via a mail-back survey, with questions touching on the following criteria: interest and engagement of children in pre-show activities, their own and their children’s responses to the performance, and questions or responses children had following the event.
+Family Event Evaluation: Parents and caregivers are asked to evaluate the Family Event via a mail-back survey, with questions touching on the following criteria: interest and engagement of children in pre-show activities, their own and their children’s responses to the performance, and questions or responses children had following the event.
 The first year this survey was distributed to parents and caregivers when they checked in at the event they attended, the second year it was sent home from school the following week with students who attended.
 In the most recent year, the survey was distributed electronically to those who shared an email address or texting number.

-We received survey responses from 26 teachers, 18 assistant teacher, and 22 other staff members.
+We received survey responses from 25 teachers, 18 assistant teacher, and 7 other staff members.
 Respondents were asked to rate four particular aspects of the workshop on a 5-point scale ranging from “Excellent” to “Poor.”
 For “The workshop overall,” “Presentation style and format,” and “Hands-on demonstrations and activities,” approximately 90% rated each area as “Excellent.”
 For “Relevance of the topic to your role as a Head Start teacher,” 74% ranked it as “Excellent” and 20% as “Good.”
 No one ranked any areas as “Fair” or “Poor,” and only one person ranked one area as “Average.”

 Participants were also asked to provide comments about the content and presentation of the workshop; below is a sample of their feedback: